Wytamma/online-beast/README.md

 ![](images/beastiary.png)

 If there is trait data in the XML file you need to specify how to extract it from the fasta descriptor line using the `--trait` flag.
 The format is `'traitname deliminator group'` e.g. a string separated by spaces.
-For example to get the `date` trait from `sample_2022-04-05` your would use `--trait 'date _ 1'`.
+For example to get the `date` trait from `sample_2022-04-05` you would use `--trait 'date _ 1'`.
 The `--trait` flag can be used multiple times to specify multiple traits.

 ```bash
 online-beast ebola.xml data/ebola2.fasta --trait 'date _ 1' --output ebola.xml